dokeeffe/cloud-rain-monitor/README.md

 # cloud-rain-monitor

-Arduino firmware for a device to measure rain and cloud cover for an astronomical observatory located in Ireland.
+Arduino firmware for a device to measure rain and cloud cover for an astronomical observatory.

 The device offers an HTTP interface to GET current conditions as well as posting messages to http://dweet.io.